SquareGPS/navixy-api/docs/frontend/extensions/delivery-app.md

 ---
-title: App: Courier on the map
+title: Application 'Courier on the map'
 description: Delivery is a special plugin which can be embedded to any other application or website and allows track user's task by external ID and bounded tracker in the real time.
 ---